 How had our conversation gone to hell so fast?
 I had so carefully planned what I was going to say trying to not to hurt my husband’s feelings.
-He was a carpenter at the World Trade Center site.
+He’d been a carpenter at the World Trade Center site.
 In the years that followed 9-11, he worked all the time and was often exhausted.
 Could that be it?

 And I trusted him.

 Hearing the words, “I don’t love you anymore” can be hurtful no matter when or how they are uttered, but when someone we love has a sudden change of heart, the shock can be overwhelming.
-The words, “I don’t love you anymore,” echo in our empty heart, mind, and soul.
+The words, “I don’t love you anymore,” echo in our empty hearts, minds, and souls.
 Like an unrestrained ping pong ball, “I don’t love you anymores” bounce off unseen, internal places where love once overflowed but where now nothing is left but hollowness.
-They threaten to destroy the very fabric of our being.
+They threaten to destroy the very fabric of our beings.

 It is important to realize that your value does not come from others but from a higher power.
 God, your Father, knew you before your parents did.
-Your Lord knew and loved you even before you were conceived; He knew everything you would face and every reaction you would have to what you face – and He still loves you.
-He still finds value in you.
+Your Lord knew and loved you even before you were conceived; He knew everything you would face and every reaction you would have to what you face – and He still Loves you.
+He created you and still finds value in you.
 Before taking anything to your spouse or to your friends, take your pain and cries and desires to God.
 Turn to Him first and continuously.
 Pray without ceasing as we are told!

 Listen carefully.
 Search for the positive.
 Find the hidden whisper of your Lord telling you, “I will always love you.”